open-telemetry/opentelemetry-cpp/docs/maintaining-dependencies.md

 If opentelemetry-proto contains new files, the makefile needs to be adjusted to build the new code.

+Depending on the actual changes in the opentelemetry-proto files, the C++ code in opentelemetry-cpp may need adjustments.

+Typically, when opentelemetry-proto:

+* defines a new message (for example, for profiling)
+* adds new optional fields to an existing message (for example, trace flags)

+the existing C++ code should work as is with the new opentelemetry-proto format.

+In this case, it is better to:

+* upgrade the opentelemetry-proto version independently with one PR.
+* upgrade the C++ code later (to use the new message, of provide new fields) in a different PR.

+When the C++ code requires a newer minimum version of opentelemetry-proto, make sure to document this, including in the release notes.

 #### file MODULE.bazel

 Make sure the new tag is available in bazel central: